Admissions Requirements

 Admissions Application

-The California Education Code has provided a special program for high school students who are able to benefit from advanced scholastic or vocational studies.
-To that end, upon the written recommendation of the high school principal, students in grades eleven (11) and twelve (12) may enroll in up to 11 units that are not remedial courses for fall/spring terms and one (1) course for summer sessions, unless approved for exceptional circumstances.
+The California Education Code has provided a special program for high school students who may benefit from advanced scholastic or vocational studies.
+To that end, upon the written consent of the high school principal or designee, students in grades eleven (11) and twelve (12) may be permitted to enroll in MSJC courses as outlined below, unless approved for exceptional circumstances.
 Some highly qualified ninth (9th) and tenth (10th) grade students may be admitted based upon demonstrated ability to handle advanced study.
-The same enrollment limit of students in grades eleven (11) and twelve (12) applies.
-Official transcripts are required and may be sent electronically to officialtranscripts@msjc.edu.
-In addition, students MUST meet all established course prerequisites in order to be admitted to college courses.
-Please note that completion of high school courses does not always meet college course prerequisites.
-Students without a prior placement seeking to enroll in a math or English course or a course with a math or English prerequisite must submit a Prerequisite Challenge form for review.
-Consult a college counselor for details on specific courses.
+The same enrollment limit of students in grades eleven (11) and twelve (12) apply.
+Typically, students who are not currently enrolled in High School are not eligible to enroll in college classes.
+Transcripts should be submitted along with course request(s) in the DualEnroll.com (MSJC's online Dual and Concurrent Enrollment) Management System utilized by the College.

 Fall/Spring Terms

-• Because college courses are taught at a much faster pace and require significantly more independent learning, high school students will not be permitted to enroll in courses where they have failed the same course in high school.
+• Because college courses are taught at a much faster pace and require significantly more independent learning, high school students should not be permitted to enroll in courses where they have failed the same course in high school.

 1